 What if I become unwell whilst living at the property?

 If you become aware that somebody is self-isolating in your shared accommodation cluster flat or townhouse, you too will need to self-isolate as per the Government advice on household isolation.
-If you are contacted by your local public health body (track and trace) to alert you that you have had recent contact with someone who has tested positive for COVID-19, you must inform your property manager via your property email address.

 I am living alone at the property and feel isolated.
 How can you help?